From Idea to Impact: My Proven Framework for Selling Your Tech Vision

 Crafting the Narrative: Storytelling for Tech Ideas

-• The Vision: Conclude by describing the future you are creating.
-What is the long-term vision for your company?
-How will you change the market or the world?
+• The Vision: End by describing the future you're building.
+What's the big picture?
+How will you change the world?

-This narrative structure makes your pitch more engaging and helps your audience understand the 'why' behind your idea, not just the 'what'.
-This is particularly effective for presenting small business ideas selling products that are new or innovative.
-[11]
+This structure makes your pitch memorable and connects with the audience on an emotional level.
+It helps them understand the 'why' behind your idea, not just the 'what'.

 Building a Pitch Deck that Attracts Investors